braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/content_cards/badges.md

 platform: Web
 page_type: reference
-description: "This reference article describes how to request the number of unread content cards."
+description: "This reference article describes how to request the number of unread Content Cards."
 channel: content cards

 ---